TuurDutoit/crash/README.md

 __type2:__ *string*.
 The type of the second [Crash.Collider].
 __*return:*__ *string*.
 The appropriate SAT testing string.

 Gives you the right SAT method name to test for a collision between two [Crash.Collider]s.
+Be sure to pass [Collider.type], ans not a [Crash.Collider]!

 ```javascript
 var circle = new Crash.Circle(new Crash.Vector(0,0), 10);